CarbonLDP/carbonldp-js-sdk/doc/README.md

 serialize( value:any ):string
 ```

-Returns the string with format `YYY-MM-DD`, of the Date object
+Returns the string with format `YYYY-MM-DD`, of the Date object

 *Parameters*